berkaysahiin/Side-Scrolling-Project/README.md

 # Side-Scrolling-Project
- 2D side-scrolling game developed by me in my Unity learning journey.
+ A 2D side-scrolling game that currentlyin development by me in my Unity learning journey.